ESPboy-edu/ESPboy_FirstTest/README.md

 6. Have fun :)

-# Try "First test" to start you own program
+# Try "First test" to start programming

 1. Use this example to start coding with ESPboy